 If Court proceedings are undefended, we would normally be able to obtain a County Court Judgment for the monies due and/or a declaration that the service charges are payable on behalf of the landlord within 14 to 28 days after Court papers have been served on the tenant.

-If Court proceedings are defended then it may take several months for the claim to be determined by either the County Court or the Leasehold Valuation Tribunal.
+If Court proceedings are defended then it may take several months for the claim to be determined by either the County Court or the First-tier Tribunal (Property Chamber).

 Is it expensive?